Ryan Fox: PGA Tour

-In May 2025, Fox won his first PGA Tour event, the Oneflight Myrtle Beach Classic, after chipping in for birdie from just outside 50 feet on the first playoff hole to beat Mackenzie Hughes and Harry Higgs.
+Fox won his first PGA Tour event at the Oneflight Myrtle Beach Classic in May 2025.
+He chipped in for birdie from around 50 feet on the first playoff hole to beat Mackenzie Hughes and Harry Higgs.
 One month later, Fox won the RBC Canadian Open with a birdie on the fourth playoff hole to defeat Sam Burns.
+Fox described his approach with a 3-wood to 7 feet on the fourth playoff hole as "probably the best shot I've ever hit".
+The win moved him from 75th to 32nd in the Official World Golf Ranking.
+The following week, Fox finished tied-19th at the 2025 U.S. Open.